GP: TO BEGIN, TELL US ABOUT THE CURRENT STATE OF SEMINARY EDUCATION AND THE ROLE OF NTS TODAY IN CLERGY PREPARATION.

 JR: I think this kind of connection happens in a variety of ways.
 First and foremost, we have to reimagine and expand our existing curriculum.
 The Master of Divinity (M.Div.) is our core curriculum, but there are ways that we can enhance and expand our professional masters’ programs to provide maximum flexibility for a wider variety of students.
 Another way to reach out to those interested in non-traditional seminary studies is to expand the conversation with the church in order to accommodate the needs that are out there and to allow the church see that we can meet those needs.

 GP: THE CHURCH OF THE NAZARENE HAS AN INTERESTING HISTORY IN REGARD TO HIGHER EDUCATION.
 ON THE ONE HAND WE HAVE A STRONG SENSE OF THE NEED FOR HIGHER EDUCATION.
-ON HE OTHER, AS YOU KNOW FROM YOUR YEARS IN MINISTRY, THERE TENDS TO BE FEAR SURROUNDING SEMINARY EDUCATION IN PARTICULAR.
+ON THE OTHER HAND, AS YOU KNOW FROM YOUR YEARS IN MINISTRY, THERE TENDS TO BE FEAR SURROUNDING SEMINARY EDUCATION IN PARTICULAR.
 HOW CAN THE SEMINARY AND CHURCH LEADERS HELP ALLAY THESE FEARS?

 JR: As you know, this is nothing new.
 General Superintendent Chapman, in casting the vision for this place, began that work in the 1920s.
 It took until the 1940s to get the church to say, “Yes, let’s have a seminary.”
 Even then, this seminary was born out of great tension around that very question.
 When Hugh Benner was called to be the first president, he got a pushback from certain segments of the church—people who were afraid that seminary education would negatively affect the church.
 Some feared higher learning would mute passion for revival or for evangelism.